$M_{0,5}$: Towards the Chabauty-Kim method in higher dimensions: Introduction

 The methods of Dan-Cohen--Wewers \cite{CKtwo, mtmue, mtmueii} and Corwin--Dan-Cohen \cite{PolGonI, PolGonII}, while so far limited to the simplest of all cases ($X = \thrpl$), have been particularly successful in going beyond the quadratic level.
 These articles incorporate the methods of mixed Tate motives and motivic iterated integrals (see, for instance, \cite{DelGon, GonGal, Brown, BrownDecomp}).
 A key point is the possibility of extracting the geometric aspects of the computation from their natural arithmetic surroundings.
 The result is an algorithm which includes among its subalgorithms a \emph{geometric step} and an \emph{arithmetic step}.
 The arithmetic step involves a search for enough motivic iterated integrals to generate suitable portions of the mixed Tate Hopf algebra, and its halting is conditional on conjectures of Goncharov, refined somewhat with respect to ramification.
 Before embarking on the present work, we regarded the geometric step as being comparatively simple, as it may, in principle, be solved by standard algorithms.

 Kim's method generalizes naturally to higher dimensions.
 The connection with the section conjecture suggests that a suitable generalization of Kim's conjecture may hold for anabelian varieties.
 In this article we take a conservative step in this direction.
 Kim's conjecture for $X = M_{0,4}$ over $Z \subset \Spec \ZZ$ implies Kim's conjecture for $Y = M_{0,5}$ (the moduli space of genus $0$ curves with $5$ marked points) over $Z$.
-Nevertheless, as we go up from $M_{0,4}$ to $M_{0,5}$, we encounter a \emph{weight advantage}, which allows us to construct Kim functions on $M_{0,5}(\Zp)$ not coming from $M_{0,4}$ (see \S\ref{addendum}). \footnote{temp: We've added a paragraph explaining this.} Our first opportunity to take advantage of this weight advantage occurs for $\ZZ[1/6]$ in half-weight $4$, and it is this one case that we focus on in the present work.
+Nevertheless, as we go up from $M_{0,4}$ to $M_{0,5}$, we encounter a \emph{weight advantage}, which allows us to construct Kim functions on $M_{0,5}(\Zp)$ not coming from $M_{0,4}$ (see \S\ref{addendum}).
+Our first opportunity to take advantage of this weight advantage occurs for $\ZZ[1/6]$ in half-weight $4$, and it is this one case that we focus on in the present work.

 Our conclusions (so far) are somewhat mixed.
 Much of the work for $M_{0,4}$ generalizes readily.
 However, the geometric step via standard computational methods has turned out to be computationally infeasible.
 With a careful (but elementary) analysis of the geometric step (and a certain method involving resultants) we are nevertheless able to produce a new Kim function, which turns out to be huge.